sermomon/DASexplorer/README.md

 ### From source (GitHub)

-Clone the repository and install in editable mode:
+This tool is currently under active development, so new features are being added every day.
+Clone the updated repository and install in editable mode:

 ```bash
 git clone https://github.com/sermomon/DASexplorer.git